AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 "Quill for Google Analytics" project, which generates a narrative for users based on their websites Google Analytics data.

-I currently work in Python, but I'm really a functional programmer at heart.
+While I currently work in Python, I'm really a functional programmer at heart.
 I have professional experience in Common Lisp, and have played with every functional language I've come across.
 I'm particularly interested in Clojure, Haskell, and Erlang.
 I think Clojure +